uofu-ccts/bootstrap-slider-em/README.md

 2. a text field, to store the low value
 3. another text field, to store the high value

+The text fields must use the @HIDDEN action tag, or they will appear on the data entry form/survey and be editable.
+Alternatively, if you want the values to be visible but not editable, you can use the @READONLY action tag for the text fields.

+The module currently does not have the ability to show the value selected directly on the slider.

 Once these fields exists, they must be selected within the external module project configuration page for the sliders to be rendered.

 Here is what a configuration should look like: